-Prismatic offers a wide array of components to accomplish a variety of things, like serializing data formats, invoking REST endpoints, or interacting with commonly-used SaaS platforms like AWS, Slack, or Dropbox.
-The majority of your integration can likely be developed using these standard components.
+Prismatic offers a wide array of built-in components to accomplish a variety of things, like serializing data formats, invoking REST endpoints, or interacting with commonly-used SaaS platforms like AWS, Slack, or Dropbox.
+The majority of your integrations can likely be developed using these standard components.

 For the portions of your integrations that are specific to your industry or product, we provide the ability to run custom code as part of your integration.
 You can deploy your own code in the form of reusable custom components or short code component steps.